dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <!-- If i have to take a guess on how one would handle this it would be that all software in the core cluster should be able to run in "dry-mode".
 The process would be close down the stable core cluster.
 Boot up an experimental version where everything run in dry-mode.
 After seeing that evertyhing works as intendend.
 Then delete the experimental version and boot up the stabel version, but now with the updated control planes (not running in dry-mode) -->

-_So, to conclude:_ It is difficult to test/experiment with the core cluster.
+_To conclude:_ It is difficult to test/experiment with the core cluster.
 Depending on how you do it, running two at the same time will either create race conditions or duplicate your entire infrastructure which may be unfeasible or unmaintainable depending on the size and budget of your organization.
 There is no good solution for this and I consider this one of the biggest drawbacks of running a `core-cluster` for managing the rest of you infrastructure.

 ## 11.10.
 Maturity level